 With all the challenges stacked up against a small business, who has time to worry about something like cybersecurity?
-Well, every small business owner better, because based on a report from Inc. Magazine, 60 percent of small businesses fold within six months of a cyberattack.
+Well, according to most cybersecurity services, every small business owner better, because based on a report from Inc. Magazine, 60 percent of small businesses fold within six months of a cyberattack.
 Imagine that, survive all the long odds only to be undone by a hacker.

 There are a wide variety of cyberattack scenarios that SMBs should be concerned with, some of the more common ones include:

 - Malware – Malicious software like spyware, ransomware, viruses, and worms.

 - Phishing – Fraudulent communications, usually via email, that appear to come from a known contact.

 - Man-in-the-Middle Attack – Eavesdropping attacks that occur when attackers insert themselves into a two-party transaction, so they can filter and steal data.

 - Denial-of-Service (DoS) Attack – Systems, servers, or networks are flooded with traffic to exhaust resources and bandwidth.
 As a result, the system is unable to fulfill legitimate requests.

 The average cyberattack costs around $1.67 million, and top impacts can include: